 Issuing the COs in phases helps mitigate the impact to the City’s property tax rate, which at this time is projected to increase by 1.5 cents in 2020 as a result of the issuance.
 As the City grows, there will be more property owners – both commercial and residential – contributing toward the debt repayment.

 The City also passed approximately $12.49 million in 2010 General Obligation (GO) refunding bonds.
 Due to current market conditions, the City was able to refinance this debt at a more favorable rate.
-The current interest rate is 4% and the goal is to reduce it to below 2.5%.
+The current interest rate is 4 percent and the goal is to reduce it to below 2.5 percent.
 The net present value savings over the life of the debt is projected to be over $800,000, or an average of $100,000 per year, and will be reflected as a reduction of the debt service requirement.
 The term of the debt did not have to be extended to achieve these savings.

 Chief Financial Officer Susan Morgan also reported the City received a AAA rating — the highest possible rating — on the bonds.
 The rating agency included praises for the City’s strong economy, management and financial policies.